qiskit-community/intro-to-quantum-computing-and-quantum-hardware/README.md

 If you use the lectures and labs in your course, you can gain access to the [IBM Quantum Educators Program](https://quantum-computing.ibm.com/programs/educators).
 Please cite the material as

-> Introduction to Quantum Computing and Quantum Hardware; IBM Quantum team (2020).
+> IBM Quantum team, Introduction to Quantum Computing and Quantum Hardware (2020). http://qiskit.org/learn/intro-qc-qh.